 I don’t know about you, but I just love cats and all the weird things they do.
 And really, to a cat, these behaviors are not weird or silly.
 It’s just how their little feline mind works.
-We’re not saying that you have to become a cat to better understand one.
+I’m not saying that you have to become a cat to better understand one.
 You just simply have to think like one.
 And don’t worry, I’m here to show you the ways of the feline mind.
 Here’s a fun collection of silly cat behaviors explained, like sleeping on your head, that little bread loaf position we all adore, plus a few others!
 Let’s go…

 Why does my cat like to sleep on my head?

 Okay, I will admit, not every cat does this.
 But some do.
 And when they do sleep on your head, they REALLY sleep on your head.
 Oddly enough, my Maine Coon mix, Mr. Purple, will do this, and with all that hair of his, it makes it a bit difficult to breathe, let alone sleep.
 But just as cat owners do, I let him do it because I love him and it makes him happy.
 But do you know why cats sleep on your head?
 Well, there are two reasons, actually.
 The first reason being that this is the warmest part of your body where heat escapes from.
-And as well all know good and well, cats simply love to be warm.
+And as we all know, cats simply love to be warm.
 The second reason?
 Because cats do not like to be disturbed when they’re sleeping, and your head is much less likely to move versus your arms and legs.
-Some also speculate that your cat likes the smell of your shampoo, but I’m not to certain on that one…
+Some also speculate that your cat likes the smell of your shampoo, but I’m not too certain on that one…

 Cats will sploot which is simply magical, but that bread loaf position that they do is pretty darn cute, too.
 When your cat sits in this position, with their feet tucked under them, observe their facial expression.
-Often times your cat is in a relaxed state, so much so that their eyes are partially to fully closed.
+Oftentimes, your cat is in a relaxed state, so much so, that their eyes are partially to fully closed.

 “Generally speaking, a cat who is lying with their paws tucked underneath them is considered relaxed.
 They aren’t preparing to defend themselves or run away.” — Mikel Delgado, cat researcher and postdoctoral fellow at the School of Veterinary Medicine at UC Davis